cparedes/octopress/source/_posts/2012-02-17-acknowledgements.markdown

 I just wanted to write a new blog post about all the folks who have helped me, mentored me, and otherwise gave a ton of support during the past few years of my career.
-I'm incredibly thankful for everyone's support over the years, and I can't have made it to this point without you guys.
+I'm incredibly thankful for everyone's support over the years, and I couldn't have made it to this point without you guys.
 Thanks.

 If I forgot you, let me know.